crconline/devDataProd-1/README.md

 2. **likertscale.csv** which is the database with the responses to the Likert scale analysed.

 3. **itemstext.scv** which is the file with the text of each Likert item.

+Anyway, I also include these files to the repository for not to have problem when deploying the app.